michaelchu/optopsy/README.md

 * Use data from any source, just provide a Pandas dataframe with the required columns when calling optopsy functions.

 ### Dependencies
-You will need Python 3.7.x and Pandas 0.24.1 or newer.
-It is recommended to install [Miniconda3](https://conda.io/miniconda.html).
-See [requirements.txt](https://github.com/michaelchu/optopsy/blob/master/requirements.txt) for full details.
+You will need Python 3.6 or newer and Pandas 0.23.1 or newer and Numpy 1.14.3 or newer.

 ### Installation
 ```